RWA Sculpture Open Exhibition

 Last admission 30 minutes before closing.
 The RWA occasionally closes early for special events.
 Please call ahead or check the website for details.

-Please note: the galleries will be closed to the public on the following dates: Easter Monday (22 April), May Day Bank Holiday (6 May), 16-17 May (Secret Postcard Auction), Whitsun Bank Holiday (27 May).
+Please note: the galleries will be closed to the public on the 16-17 May (Secret Postcard Auction) and 27 May (Whitsun Bank Holiday).

 Ways to Pay